 GREEN Start/course is clear

-CROSSED FLAGS (furled green & whit e)Halfway
+CROSSED FLAGS (furled green & white).
+Halfway

-WHITE Last lap

-CHECKERED Finish

-REDRace stopp ed, slowly return to pit if "P" or grid if "G"

 BLACK - POINTING Report to pre-grid at the end of this lap

-WHITE with RED CROSS Ambulance on course

-YELLOW with RED STRIPES Oil, water or debris on course

 YELLOW (stationary) Caution, danger ahead

 YELLOW (waving) Immediate danger, no passing

+YELLOW with RED STRIPES Oil, water or debris on course

+REDRace stopped , slowly return to pit if "P" or grid if "G"

+WHITE (stationary) Last lap

+CHECKERED Finish

-- (J-6) In cases where the black flag is displayed and pointed at a rider, that rider must report at the end of the next lap to pre-grid.
-Failure to do so will result in disqualification from the event and possible suspension.
+- (K-3) A green flag is displayed to start the race or open the course to warm up laps or practice (see J-11 for race start procedure). - (K-4) When the black flag is displayed and pointed at a rider, that rider must report at the end of the next lap to the Starter in the Hot Pit.
 The rider may be allowed to re-enter the track at the discretion of the Referee, Race Director or Starter.
 For example, if the black flag is displayed for a mechanical malfunction, the rider may repair the machine, re-tech and re-enter.
-When the black flag involves dangerous riding the rider may not re-enter. - (J-7) When a stationary yellow flag is displayed it is a warning signal.
-Riders may proceed at race pace, but with heightened awareness of potential danger or further flag signals. - (J-8) When a yellow flag is waving, immediate danger lies ahead.
-A waving yellow zone begins 100 feet prior to the waving yellow flag and ends immediately past the incident.
-Riders should proceed with caution.
-No passing is allowed within this zone, including lapped traffic.
+When the black flag involves dangerous riding the rider may not re-enter. - (K-5) A stationary yellow flag is displayed as a warning signal.
+Riders may proceed at race pace, but with heightened awareness of potential danger and further flag signals at corners ahead.
+A stationary yellow flag always precedes a waving yellow flag. - (K-6) When a waving yellow flag is displayed, immediate danger lies ahead.
+A waving yellow zone begins 100 feet prior to the flag and ends immediately past the incident.
+Proceed with extreme caution.
+No passing allowed within this zone, including lapped traffic.
 If, for safety reasons, a rider does pass in this area, he/she must give back that position at the earliest safe opportunity.
-Any rider who violates the above may be disqualified at the discretion of the Referee. - (J-9) If a yellow/red-striped flag is displayed in a square fashion there is debris on the track in the area of that corner.
+Corner Workers will warn competitors with a waving yellow flag before proceeding to the aid of a fallen or stopped rider. - (K-7) When a yellow/red-striped flag is displayed in a square fashion there is debris on track nearby.
 The Corner Worker will point to the safe line.
 A yellow/red-striped flag pointed in a triangle fashion directly at a rider indicates that rider has a hazardous condition.
 The rider must immediately raise his left hand, get off the race line, and stop at the next available Turn Station.
-A yellow/red striped flag pointed in a triangle fashion at the sky indicates rain has begun to fall on the racetrack in the area of that corner.
+A yellow/red striped flag pointed in a triangle fashion at the sky indicates rain on the racetrack in the area of that corner. - (K-8) When the red flag is displayed, riders must immediately and clearly raise their left hand, gradually slow-down, and proceed cautiously at VERY reduced speed to the Grid or the Pits, depending on whether officials display a red flag reading "G" or "P" (see J-11 for race re-start procedure). - (K-9) The stationary white flag is displayed at Start-Finish one lap before the leader of the race completes full race distance.
+Once displayed, the white flag will continue to be shown until the leader approaches Start-Finish on his final lap.
+The white flag is a courtesy flag.
+Race to the checkered flag. - (K-10) The checkered flag marks the end of the race, and shown waving at Start-Finish to the first motorcycle on track that completes full race distance.
+Once displayed, the checkered flag will continue to be shown until all other motorcycles on track complete that lap.
+When a rider passes the checkered flag, their race is complete, no matter how many laps the rider has run.